House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 You sit in your car for hours every day going to or from work or school, but have you ever considered the pollution that cars emit?
-Many people don’t think about it until they’ve been under heavy smog.
-And, that can mean bad news for more than just the lungs.
-Some of the worst effects of car pollution have to do with the earth as a whole.
+Many don’t think about it until they see heavy smog, which can affect more than just your lungs.
+Some of the worst effects of car pollution have to do with how it affects the earth.

-Cars are convenient for everyday life, but they also have some negative effects on the environment.
-They include carbon emissions, which eventually cause more harm than good.
+Cars are convenient for everyday life, but they also adversely affect the environment.
+This includes carbon emissions, which eventually cause more harm than good.

 divider 4